 Come get connected to the environmental justice movement and spend some time with some lovely people who are pioneering new and joyful modes of environmental activism!

-Join us, the Women`s Center, and Delta Xi Phi this Friday to build upon your professional skills and hear from keynote speaker Tiffany Tate about navigating the career world and professional spaces as a woman.
+Join us, the Women's Center, and Delta Xi Phi this Friday to build upon your professional skills and hear from keynote speaker Tiffany Tate about navigating the career world and professional spaces as a woman.

 The film analyzes representations of disability and disabled people in Hollywood films from Tod Browning’s Freaks to Guillermo del Toro’s Shape of Water.
 Moving beyond the question of casting, the film investigates the stereotypical, harmful narratives of disability in film: the framing of disability as “inspiration,” the portrayal of villains as disabled, the celebration of the death of a disabled character as a happy ending.
-By centering disabled voices – disabled actors, visual artists, novelists, comedians, as well as scholars of disability – it provides a critically needed intervention into discussions around film plots and representations.
-The film screening will be followed by Q&A with one of the film’s creators and producers, Dr. Alyson Patsavas.
+By centering disabled voices - disabled actors, visual artists, novelists, comedians, as well as scholars of disability - it provides a critically needed intervention into discussions around film plots and representations.